 - 2.8 The basic conditions against which a neighbourhood plan is examined require it to be in 'general conformity' with the strategic policies contained within the development plan for the area.
-Through its strategic polices, the Local Plan effectively defines the parameters within which the neighbourhood plan may operate. - 2.9 Local Plans are subject to SEA (generally incorporated through a Sustainability Appraisal) and HRA.
-In screening the Mavesyn Ridware Neighbourhood Plan it is therefore relevant to consider the strategic policy context, to enable the identification of environmental effects not already considered and addressed through the Local Plan-making process. - 2.10 The adopted Local Plan in Lichfield District consists of: - Local Plan Strategy (adopted 2015) sets the overarching spatial strategy for Lichfield District between 2008 and 2029 including the levels of development required and a suit of Development Management policies to guide development in the district. - Local Plan Allocations (adopted 2019) is a delivery vehicle for the Local Plan and identifies non-strategic allocations to meet the requirements established within the Local Plan Strategy. - 2.11 The District Council has been progressing a review of its adopted Local Plan since 2018.
-The Local Plan 2040 was submitted for examination in June 2022.
-In October 2022 the appointed planning inspectors agreed to 'pause' the examination of the Local Plan 2040 so that the District Council could ensure appropriate resources were in place to continue with the examination.
-At the time of preparing this screening report the examination of the Local Plan 2040 remained 'paused'.
+Through its strategic polices, the local plan effectively defines the parameters within which the neighbourhood plan may operate. - 2.9 Local plans are subject to SEA (generally incorporated through a sustainability appraisal) and HRA.
+In screening the Little Aston neighbourhood plan it is therefore relevant to consider the strategic policy context, to enable the identification of environmental effects not already considered and addressed through the plan-making process. - 2.10 The adopted local plan in the district consists of: - Local Plan Strategy (adopted 2015) sets the overarching spatial strategy for Lichfield district between 2008 and 2029 including the levels of development required and a suit of development management policies to guide development in the district. - Local Plan Allocations (adopted 2019) is a delivery vehicle for the local plan and identifies non-strategic allocations to meet the requirements established within the Local Plan Strategy. - 2.11 The council had been progressing a review of its adopted local plan.
+Following the decision of full council, it was decided to cease work on the Local Plan 2040 and withdraw the plan from examination in order to prepare a new local plan for the district.
+At the time of preparing this screening report the new local plan (to be known as the Local Plan 2043) is at an early stage of preparation with consultation on an issues and options document scheduled to commence in October 2024.

-Description of the Plan or Programme
+Description of the plan or programme